zaratr/songr/README.md

-# Songr
+# Songr App
-## Feature- add a set of Albums to Database server
+## Feature - Create a App that can add Albums
-- expected time: 2 hours
+- Time taken: 1 hour
-- actual time: 4 hours
+- Actual Time: 4 hours
-- uses test to run code.
+- has a test using gradle and Database using thymeleaf.